idaholab/moose/modules/combined/doc/content/modules/combined/examples/stm_thermomechanics.md

 ### Sobol Sensitivities

 Sobol sensitivities, or Sobol indicies, are a metric to compare the global sensitivity a parameter has on a QoI.
 This examples demonstrates several different types of the sensitivities.
 The first is total sensitivity, which measure the total sensitivity from a parameter, [fig:sobol_total] shows these values for each QoI and parameter.
-The second is a correlative sensitivity, which measures the sensitivity due to a combination of parameters, [fig:heat_temp]-[fig:heat_dispz] show heat maps of these values for several QoIs.
+The second is a correlative sensitivity, which measures the sensitivity due to a combination of parameters, [fig:heat_temp] to [fig:heat_dispz] show heat maps of these values for several QoIs.

 !media combined/sobol_total.png caption=Total Sobol sensitivities id=fig:sobol_total style=width:100%